 BACKGROUND

-I am a registered and board-certified art therapist with over 30 years of experience working with children and adults with serious mental illnesses and other disabilities.
-I have worked in several school settings, an inpatient hospital, and an outpatient day treatment facility.
-This wide range of experiences, including working with people from various backgrounds, has helped me develop an inclusive and compassionate style as I continue to work with a diverse group of clients at our studio.
+I am a registered and board-certified art therapist with over 30 years of experience working with children and adults who have serious mental illnesses and other disabilities.
+I have worked in various settings, such as schools, inpatient hospitals, and outpatient day treatment facilities.
+Through my extensive range of experiences, which includes working with people from diverse backgrounds, I have developed an inclusive and compassionate style that helps me work effectively with a diverse group of clients at our studio.

-I enjoy sharing my passion for art therapy through presentations, workshops, and teaching.
-I started the Indian Art Therapy Discussion Forum (IATDF) in 2015.
-From 2016 to 2018 I was on the Board of Directors of The American Art Therapy Association.
+I love sharing my passion for art therapy through presentations, workshops, and teaching.
+2015 I started the Indian Art Therapy Discussion Forum (IATDF).
+I was also on the Board of Directors of The American Art Therapy Association from 2016 to 2018.
+I am helping design, teach and train at the Master’s of Fine Arts in Art Therapy at the Maharashtra Institute of Technology, ATD, SOFA, in Pune, India.

 I continue to pursue my passion for art by combining traditional Indian art techniques and hand-woven Indian fabrics.
-Over the last six years, I learned more about mindfulness and became certified in MBSR (Mindful Based Stress Reduction).
-Currently, I am a teacher-in-training in the Mindful Meditation Teacher Certificate Program (MMTCP) with Tara Brach and Jack Kornfield.
+Over the last six years, I have learned more about mindfulness and became certified in MBSR (Mindful Based Stress Reduction).
+In 2023, I received my certificate from the Mindful Meditation Teacher Certificate Program (MMTCP) with Tara Brach and Jack Kornfield.

 I am a member of the American Art Therapy Association, Potomac Art Therapy Association, and Virginia Art Therapy Association.